niftynei/droidtalks/gradle/gradle_presentation.md

 ![](android_team.jpg)

-^  Here's the part of the team that went to Google IO this year, plus our Designer Paul and Doug, a PM at Etsy.
+^  Here's the Etsy team at Google IO this year, plus our Designer Paul and Doug, a PM at Etsy.
 We're all excited about the #cardboard freebies.

 ---